 Lincoln County Scholarship Foundation – click here

-The Lincoln County Foundation is a non-profit 501(c)(3) corporation establish to serve as an agency to receive and administer funds and other property contributed for any civic, educational, charitable or religious purpose, and particularly to assist, encourage and promote the welfare and well-being of the youth of Lincoln County, Oregon.
+The Lincoln County Foundation is a non-profit 501(c)(3) corporation established to serve as an agency to receive and administer funds and other property contributed for any civic, educational, charitable or religious purpose, and particularly to assist, encourage and promote the welfare and well-being of the youth of Lincoln County, Oregon.
 Ask your counselor or teacher if you qualify for any scholarship and how to apply!

 Attention: parents, current high school students, high school graduates, and college students!
 Here you will find resources